Technologies for Ecological Restoration and Conservation of Nature

 South West Madagascar

-A small OmniVerdi Sigma nursery was build North of Toliara, Atsimo Andrefana, to produce the seedlings for a planting experiment in the Mikea National Park to analyse statistically the difference in costs and efficiency between the OmniVerdi Riza and normal seedlings.
-The Riza seedlings will be planted in during the dry season in September and the normal seedlings will have to be planted during the rainy season in February.
-Three endemic tree species will be planted.
+A OmniVerdi nursery was build North of Toliara, Atsimo Andrefana, to produce the several types of seedlings for reforestation and forest restoration of the Mikea, Ranobe and Zombitse forests.
+The Riza seedlings can be planted in during the dry season in September and the long-rooted bare-root seedlings will have to be planted during the rainy season in February.
+Over 300 000 seedlings are currently growing of >50 species, of which many on the IUCN Red List.

 OmniVerdi would have started in august 2019 with about 1000 women to sew by hand the Riza seedling bags.
 Several small sewing ateliers will be set up in the neighborhoods of Toliara where they can come and go when then wish to sew and earn some daily extra income.
-But the container with all the project materials is stuck in the Port of Tulear since July 2019, and even after 5 months of negotiations at highest level there is still no solution.
-Early 2020 OmniVerdi hopes to recover the project materials to boost its work on forest restoration, which is extremely urgent in SW Madagascar.
+But the container with all the project materials was stuck in the Port of Tulear from July 2019 to april 2020, and even after 9 months of negotiations at highest level there was no tax-reduction obtained.
+OmniVerdi made an enormous sacrifice to recover the project materials, which are to boost reforestation and forest restoration in Madagascar, an extremely urgent matter.
+In May 2020 finally the sewing of the Riza bags could start and 125 women were employed which sewed 125 000 bags in 5 weeks time.
+Due to lack of interested clients for the seedlings, and no funds to continue the production, we had to pause the work and send the women home, sadly.

 OmniVerdi has strongly invested in 2019 in alternative fuel sources such as artificial charcoal made from savanna grasses to replace the wood charcoal that is currently made from native vegetation often inside protected areas.
 Decentralized massive production of this eco-charcoal, as soon as possible, can contribute significantly to the conservation of the remaining forests in Madagascar.
-OmniVerdi is currently building North of Toliara a test facility to convert organic city waste into briquettes or biochar.
-Once the technology is proven feasible and practically possible then the production capacity will be increased at least a 100 fold by local partners in the region Atsimo Andrefana and possible other provinces in 2020.
+OmniVerdi has built North of Toliara a test facility to convert organic city waste into briquettes or biochar.
+Unfortunately the project was discontinued due to lack of funds to improve the carbonisation furnace.
+Also the quantity of organic waste from the city is far too little for a feasible level of briquettes, especially when wood charcoal is extremely cheap and thereby hard to compete with.

-In the 1st semester of 2020 an other facility will be build to convert savanna grasses into biochar, aiming to reduce savanna fires in and arround the protected areas by creating a value chain for the savanna grass biomass.
+Still in the pipeline for future times is an other facility to convert savanna grasses into biochar, aiming to reduce savanna fires in and arround the protected areas by creating a value chain for the savanna grass biomass.
 In the absence of annual fires natural regeneration has better chances.
 OmniVerdi aims to use the biochar in combination with soil improving shrub species to rehabilitate the soil for agricultural production in agroforestry systems, where some areas can be set aside and enriched with endemic species to evolve into natural forest after many decades.